apache/trafficserver/doc/developer-guide/internal-libraries/Extendible.en.rst

 ATOMIC      std::atomic<FieldType>                    :code:`get(FieldId)`                                           Leverages std::atomic<> API.
 No Locking.
 Only works on small data types.
 BIT         1 bit from packed bits                    :code:`get(FieldId), readBit(FieldId), writeBit(FieldId)`      Memory efficient.
 Cannot return reference.
 CONST       FieldType                                 :code:`get(FieldId), writeConst(FieldId)`                      Direct reference.
 Fast.
 No thread protection.
-COPYSWAP_   shared_ptr<FieldType> = new FieldType()   :code:`get(FieldId), writeCopySwap(FieldId)`                   Avoid skew in non-atomic structures.
+ACIDPTR_   shared_ptr<FieldType> = new FieldType()   :code:`get(FieldId), writeAcidPtr(FieldId)`                   Avoid skew in non-atomic structures.
 Non-contiguous memory allocations.
 Uses locking.
 C_API       a number of bytes                         :code:`get()`                                                Can use in C.                              No thread protection.
 =========   =======================================   ============================================================   ========================================   =====================================

 :code:`operator[](FieldId)` has been overridden to call :code:`get(FieldId)`.

 Unfortunately our data is not "one type fits all".
-I expect that most config values will be stored as CONST, most states values will be ATOMIC or BIT, while vectored results will be COPYSWAP.
+I expect that most config values will be stored as CONST, most states values will be ATOMIC or BIT, while vectored results will be ACIDPTR.